dustinpfister/blog_posts/_posts/threejs-lambert-material.md

 ## The Lambert material and what to know first

-I assume you have at least a basic working knowledge of three.js, and are now interested in learning more about the material options used in three.js.
-If you have no background with threejs at all then I have my take on the subject of [getting started](/2018/04/04/threejs-getting-started/) on three.js.
-Also it should go without saying that you should have at least some background working with javaScript by itself, and many other things that have to do with client side javaScript development.
+If you have no experience with threejs at all then I have my take on the subject of [getting started](/2018/04/04/threejs-getting-started/) on three.js.
+Also it should go without saying that you should have at least some background working with javaScript by itself, if not I have my [main getting started with javaScript](/2018/11/27/js-getting-started/) type post also.
 In this case I might not get into everything that you should know before hand in the section, but I will be touching base on some things briefly here.

 ### Why the name Lambert?